fair-acc/gnuradio4/CONTRIBUTING.md

 This above is to ensure that the GNU Radio Project:

-* Remains free/libre in the spirit of the open source licenses and [Public-Money-Public-Code](https://publiccode.eu/en/) principles
+* Remains free/libre in the spirit of the open source licenses and principles.
-  (freedom, right-to-repair, tax savings, collaboration, serving the public, fostering innovation).
 * Stays or can be made compliant under international and national laws if these change (notably U.S. and EU stances on cybersecurity, product liability, GDPR, and use of AI).
 * Encourages public-private/industry partnerships to foster innovation and collaboration, ensuring that all can benefit